DEFRA/rpa-mit-events/README.md

+# est-mit-events

 This repository contains an azure function with Service Bus and a HTTP Triggers, the messages to the service bus are sent via other services, it's use is as a method of logging what actions have taken place on a manual invoice.

 ## Requirements

+Amend as needed for your distribution, this assumes you are using windows with WSL.

--  .NET 8 SDK - amend as needed for your distro
+-  .NET 8 SDK
 ```bash
 wget https://packages.microsoft.com/config/debian/12/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
 sudo dpkg -i packages-microsoft-prod.deb